zjxxxxxxxxx/open-editor/README.md

 npm list @babel/plugin-transform-react-jsx-source
 ```

-> Ensure this plugin is enabled if using custom Babel configurations
+> Ensure this plugin is enabled if using custom Babel config

 #### Vue Projects